firewalld/firewalld.github.io/documentation/zone/options.md

     name="string"

 The name of the service to be enabled.
-To get a list of valid service names `firewall-cmd --list-services` can be used.
+To get a list of valid service names `firewall-cmd --get-services` can be used.

 ## port